jmcdannel/Track-and-Trestle-Technology-Suite/README.md

 </p>
 <h1 align="center">Track and Trestle Technology</h1>

 This suite of applications is designed and developed to support a model railroad using a [DCC-EX EX-CommandStation](https://dcc-ex.com/ex-commandstation/index.html) and additional Arduinos, Raspberry Pis or other devices that support the required protocols.
 The applications communicate using [MQTT 📡](https://mqtt.org/).
-The apps (Throttle App, Dispatcher App, Dashboard App) publish commands like throttle speed and direction, turnouts, or effects like lights, sounds and signals.
-The servers ([DEJA.js](https://github.com/jmcdannel/DEJA.js)) for DCC commands, Action API for Arduinos and other supported interfaces) subscibe to those commands, process them, and then send them to the appropriate interface.
-[DEJA.js](https://github.com/jmcdannel/DEJA.js) sends [DCC-EX Native Commands](https://dcc-ex.com/reference/software/command-summary-consolidated.html) via Serial over USB to the DCC-EX CommandStation, while the ActionAPI sends serial commands to usb-connected Arduinos.
+The apps ([🎚️ Throttle App](packages/ttt-throttle-app/README.md), [🚆 Dispatcher App](packages/ttt-dispatcher-app/README.md), [🎛️ Dashboard App](packages/ttt-dashboard-app/README.md)) publish commands like throttle speed and direction, turnouts, or effects like lights, sounds and signals.
+The servers ([🛰️ Deja.js](https://github.com/jmcdannel/DEJA.js) for DCC commands, [🔱 TTT App](packages/ttt-app/README.md) for REST API access, and [🧠Action Api](packages/ttt-action-api/README.md)for Arduinos and other supported interfaces) subscibe to those commands, process them, and then send them to the appropriate interface. [🛰️ Deja.js](https://github.com/jmcdannel/DEJA.js) sends [DCC-EX Native Commands](https://dcc-ex.com/reference/software/command-summary-consolidated.html) via Serial over USB to the DCC-EX CommandStation, while the ActionAPI sends serial commands to usb-connected Arduinos.

 ## ✨ Features